Mergers and acquisitions are complex enough. Finding out how much value they deliver can be even harder.

 A comprehensive, flexible PPM solution is key

-Business leaders already rely on project portfolio management (PPM) tools to see how crucial initiatives are progressing, and the value they’re delivering.
+Business leaders already rely on project portfolio management (PPM) tools, such as Planview Portfolios, to see how crucial initiatives are progressing, and the value they’re delivering.
 So why wouldn’t executives turn to PPM to get M&A insights as well?

 With comprehensive data from across projects and products, the right PPM solution should give business leaders everything they need to spot gaps, opportunities, and risks as they bring new mergers or acquisitions up to speed.